plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Whenever you have time available to act in a Rôle, you are responsible for considering the Next-Actions you could take, and executing whichever you believe would add the most value to the Organisation.
 In assessing that, you must integrate any relative prioritizations and Strategies of the Cercle holding your Rôle, as well as any acting upon that Cercle itself.
 If you intend to prioritize in a way that is substantially opposed to these priorities, you must notify the relevant Cercle Leads of your intent.

-If the Governance of a Cercle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
+If the Gouvernance of a Cercle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
 Instead, you must interpret it as an official Cercle prioritization of any actions needed to hit that deadline over any other actions for that Cercle.
 A Cercle Lead or another Rôle or process with the authority to judge Cercle priorities may overrule this prioritization.

 ### 2.3 Duties to Other Rôle-Fillers